Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-- Glaucine hydrobromide: Glaucine is an alkaloid that has mucolytic (mucus thinning) and bronchodilator (bronchodilator) effects.
-It helps reduce the viscosity of mucus in the respiratory tract and facilitate its passage, and also improves the patency of the bronchial tubes.
+- Glaucine hydrobromide: Glaucine is an alkaloid that has mucolytic (mucus thinning) and bronchodilator (bronchial dilation) effects.
+It helps reduce the viscosity of mucus in the airways and facilitate its removal, and improves the patency of the bronchial tubes.

-- Basil oil: Basil oil has anti-inflammatory and antiseptic properties.
-It may help soothe irritation in the airways and reduce coughing.
+- Basil Oil: Basil oil has anti-inflammatory and antiseptic properties.
+It can help soothe irritation in the respiratory tract and reduce coughing.

-Before using Broncholitin or any other drug, it is important to consult your doctor or pharmacist for dosage and administration recommendations, especially if you have any underlying medical conditions or are taking medications.
+Before using Broncholitin or any other medication, it is important to consult your doctor or pharmacist for dosage and administration recommendations, especially if you have any underlying medical conditions or are taking medications.

-- Bronchitis: Inflammation of the bronchial tubes, accompanied by cough, difficulty breathing, mucus and other symptoms.
+- Bronchitis: Inflammation of the bronchial tubes, causing coughing, difficulty breathing, mucus production, and other symptoms.

-- OBPD (obstructive pulmonary disease): A chronic lung disease characterized by difficulty breathing, coughing, shortness of breath and other symptoms.
+- OPPD (Obstructive Pulmonary Disease): A chronic lung disease characterized by difficulty breathing out, cough, shortness of breath, and other symptoms.

-- Asthma: A chronic inflammatory disease of the respiratory tract, which is characterized by increased sensitivity of the bronchial tubes and a reduction in their lumen, which leads to shortness of breath, suffocation and cough.
+- Asthma: A chronic inflammatory disease of the airways that is characterized by increased sensitivity of the bronchial tubes and narrowing of their lumen, leading to shortness of breath, suffocation, and coughing.

 - Tracheobronchitis: Inflammation of the trachea and bronchial tubes, often accompanied by cough, sore throat and other symptoms.

-- Difficulty in clearing mucus: To facilitate the removal of mucus from the respiratory tract and reduce the accumulation of secretions in the throat and lungs.
+- Difficulty in Mucus Clearance: To help clear mucus from the airways and reduce the build-up of secretions in the throat and lungs.

-- Other respiratory infections: Broncholitin may be used to treat other respiratory infections, such as colds and influenza, that are accompanied by cough, nasal congestion and other symptoms.
+- Other respiratory infections: Broncholitin can be used to treat other respiratory infections, such as the common cold and flu, that involve cough, nasal congestion and other symptoms.

 Release form

-Bronholitin is usually available in syrup form.
-The syrup provides a convenient method of administration for patients, especially children, and is easily dosed using a measuring cap or dosing syringe.
+"Bronholitin" is usually available as a syrup.
+The syrup provides a convenient method of administration for patients, especially for children, and is easily dosed using a measuring cap or a dosing syringe.

 Pharmacodynamics